Perfluorooctanoic acid: Industry and legal actions

+The government of Jersey signed a confidential agreement with 3M in 2005, agreeing to not pursue legal claims for £2.6m.
+Jersey must assist 3M in the defense of future claims.

+A source told the Guardian that Jersey needed 3M's permission to proceed with blood tests to avoid 3M punitive measures.
+"The state got an agreement to do individual blood tests, but not screening, as that could be the first step towards a possible class action lawsuit."

 U.S. federal government actions

 In 2002, a panel of toxicologists, including several from EPA, proposed a level of 150 ppb for drinking water in the PFOA contaminated area around DuPont's Washington Works plant.
 This initially proposed level was much higher than any known environmental concentration and was over 2,000 times the level EPA eventually settled on for the drinking water health advisory.

 In July 2004, EPA filed a suit against DuPont alleging "widespread contamination" of PFOA near the Parkersburg, West Virginia plant "at levels exceeding the company's community exposure guidelines;" the suit also alleged that "DuPont had—over a 20 year period—repeatedly failed to submit information on adverse effects (in particular, information on liver enzyme alterations and birth defects in offspring of female Parkersburg workers)."

 In October 2005, a USFDA study was published revealing PFOA and PFOA precursor chemicals in food contact and PTFE products.

 On January 25, 2006, EPA announced a voluntary program with several chemical companies to reduce PFOA and PFOA precursor emissions by the year 2015.

 On February 15, 2005, EPA's Science Advisory Board (SAB) voted to recommended that PFOA should be considered a "likely human carcinogen".

 On May 26, 2006, EPA's SAB addressed a letter to Administrator Stephen L. Johnson.
 Three-quarters of advisers thought the stronger "likely to be carcinogenic" descriptor was warranted, in opposition to EPA's own PFOA hazard descriptor of "suggestive evidence of carcinogenicity, but not sufficient to assess human carcinogenic potential".